ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 the RO and the end user are the same party.
 This can be accomplished through some forms of [interaction with the RO](#authorization).

-This field is an object with the following OPTIONAL properties.
+This field is an object with the following properties.

 `sub_ids` (array of objects):